-\$56.6 million, or approximately \$65.7 million if the underwriters exercise their option to purchase additional shares from us in full, based on an assumed initial public offering price of \$14.50 per common share, the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+\$50.3 million, or approximately \$58.5 million if the underwriters exercise their option to purchase additional shares from us in full, based on the initial public offering price of \$13.00 per common share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds of this offering to fund approximately \$20.0 million to \$30.0 million of clinical development expenses for ZW25 through our ongoing adaptive Phase 1 clinical trial and additional product candidate manufacturing, approximately \$5.0 million of clinical development expenses for ZW33 through our planned Phase 1 clinical trial and additional product candidate manufacturing, approximately \$7.8 million to repay outstanding principal and interest under our credit agreement, approximately \$10.0 million to \$12.0 million to fund the development of additional product candidates in our pipeline and the remainder for working capital and general corporate purposes, which may include other research and development programs, such as our proprietary therapeutic platforms.
 See "Use of Proceeds."